What is Melatonin? – A Guide for Sleep and What You Should Know

 A standard dosage is .5 to 1 mg taken 30 minutes before you’d like to sleep.
 Melatonin supplements on the market in the US include versions up to 10 mg per dose, but side effects are more common at higher doses.

-Melatonin Supplement Ingredient Concerns
+Melatonin Supplements Ingredient Concerns

 Retail US supplements are synthetic that mimics the way natural works in your body.
 However, there is no testing standard for supplements to standardize the ingredients, so you can’t know what products you may purchase contain.
 You can’t trust that what the label says is in the product.